A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

-where $\BM = \BA\BD^{-1}$ denotes the transition probability matrix of random walk.
+GRIT~\cite{ma2023graph} introduces an approach to learning relative PE by the initialization of random walk probabilities as: $\BP_{i,j} = [\mathbf{I}, \BM, \BM^2, \dots, \BM^{K-1}]_{i,j} \in \mathbb{R}^K$, where $\BM = \BA\BD^{-1}$ denotes the transition probability matrix of the random walk.
 The initialization of $\BP$, combined with MLP processing, is proven to approximate SPD.
 Additionally, graph-diffusion Weisfeiler-Lehman (GD-WL) with $\BP$ is strictly better than GD-WL based on SPD.